Meteor-Community-Packages/meteor-autoform/README.md

 attributes:

 * `type`: Two additional type values are supported: "readonly" and "disabled".
-* `buttonClasses`: Added to the class attribute for the rendered submit button.
+* `buttonClasses`: Set the class attribute for the rendered submit button.
+Some templates may provide a default class if you don't set this.
 * `buttonContent`: The submit button content.
 If you don't set this, "Submit" is used.
+If you set this to `false`, no submit button is rendered.
 * `fields`: Optional.
 Bind an array or specify a comma-delimited string of field names to include.
 Only the listed fields (and their subfields, if any) will be included, and they'll appear in the order you specify.